 Digital Humanities at Michigan State University (DH@MSU) is at the leading edge of advanced, innovative research and scholarship at a national and international level.
 We are a group of faculty, librarians, staff, and students who collaborate across departments and colleges to build an engaged digital humanities community.

-DH@MSU collaboratively puts on a workshop series each semester.
+DH@MSU collaboratively puts on community building and skill sharing events each semester.
 We run the LOCUS mini-symposium series, which serves to bring students and scholars from units across campus together around a unifying theme.
 We put on the Global Digital Humanities Symposium each spring, which brings together scholars from around the world to discuss and critique the relationship of DH to/with the global.

 DH@MSU is the space where a variety of different DH initiatives around campus come together.
 We build on the work done in labs and centers around campus, as well as within curricular initiatives and efforts across a number of departments at MSU.
 In particular, MSU offers an undergraduate minor, a graduate certificate in Digital Humanities, and a fellowship program for graduate students in Cultural Heritage Informatics.